 JAY-Z – “The Story of OJ”

-Back with those Brooklyn vibes, Jay-Z mimics the racist cartoons of the past in “The Story of OJ”.
-USA Today calls it “politically motivated”.
-“The Story of OJ” and the entire 4:44 album is a call to realization; that no one is above the culture.
-There is hard truth everywhere and in his new album, 4:44, Jay-Z made it a point to say what no one else is.
-Read more here.
+Back with those Brooklyn vibes, Jay-Z mimics the racist cartoons of the past in “The Story of OJ.”
+USA Today calls it “politically motivated,” “The Story of OJ” and the entire 4:44 album declares a call on reality – that no one is above the culture.
+Revealing hard truths, 4:44 dares to say what no one else is.

 Covert Run – “Daytrip”